 The Mt.
-Juliet Animal Shelter is a city operated facility with one director, 4 full time animal control officers, and several dedicated volunteers.
+Juliet Animal Shelter is a city operated facility with one full time director, 1 part time animal control officer, two part time associates and many dedicated volunteers.
 We take in stray, abandoned, injured, and homeless dogs that are within the city limits of Mt.
 Juliet.
 We also take in owner surrendered cats and other small animals.
 We are unable to take in stray cats.
 Unfortunately, there is no state law or city ordinance against cats running at large at this time.
 Our animal control officers are responsible for responding to calls for service relating to dogs at large, dog bites, and animal cruelty.
 Pet owners, please don't let your dogs roam at large at any time and keep a collar with a current rabies tag on them at all times.
 Provide your pet with access to food, water, adequate shelter, and vet care, if needed, at all times.
 This is a state law and a city ordinance.
 We will issue citations for these violations starting at $193.00.
 Please be a responsible pet owner.
+Dogs and cats already spayed or neutered at the time of adoption will have an adoption fee of $75 and can go home the same day.
+Dogs and cats that are not spayed or neutered at the time of adoption will have and adoption fee of $25 .
+Those animals will then be made a spay or neuter appointment at one of our local vets.
+We will deliver them to your choice of local vet and you will be responsible for picking up your new pet and paying for their spay or neuter fee to the vet.

 To engage the hearts, hands and minds of Mt.
 Juliet to help abandoned, lost, and stray animals.